marekkaczkowski/Touch-Bar-iStats/README.md

 Gauges will turn red when safe temperature is exceeded:
 * CPU >75°C | 30s
 * GPU >85°C | 30s
-* MEM >90°C | 5m
+* MEM >75°C | 5m

-You can chnage probing interval on widget's Advanced Settings dialog.
+You can chnage probing interval in BetterTouchTool on widget's Advanced Configuration dialog.

 ## Authors